scttcper/tinycolor/README.md

 - `mix`, `equals` use the current TinyColor object as the first parameter
   - `new TinyColor('#000').equals('#000') // true`
 - added polyad colors [126](https://github.com/bgrins/TinyColor/pull/126)
+- color wheel values (360) are allowed to over or under-spin and still return valid colors [108](https://github.com/bgrins/TinyColor/pull/108)
+-